 Cades Cove is the most visited section of the Great Smoky Mountains National Park, and it’s not hard to see why!
 More than 2 million people visit Cades Cove each year to see this stunning valley’s idyllic mountain views, picturesque fields, and historic buildings.
 The cove is also famous for its superb wildlife viewing.
 As you drive around the valley’s 11-mile, one-way loop road, keep your eyes peeled for black bears, wild turkey, white-tailed deer, and pileated woodpeckers.

 4. Clingmans Dome

 While Cades Cove is the national park’s most popular area in the lower elevations, when it comes to panoramic views, you can’t beat Clingmans Dome!
 Standing 6,643 feet tall, Clingmans Dome is the highest point in the Smoky Mountains and along the entire Appalachian Trail.
 From atop the Clingmans Dome observation tower, visitors can enjoy unparalleled views of the mountains that extend over 100 miles on clear days.
-The observation tower is closed for repairs until the end of 2017, but vacationers can still take in spectacular vistas from the Clingmans Dome parking area.
+We recommend going at sunrise or sunset to catch the most beautiful views.

 6. Roaring Fork Motor Nature Trail

 Located minutes away from downtown Gatlinburg, the Roaring Fork Motor Nature Trail is a 5.5-mile, one-way loop road that showcases the area’s stunning natural beauty.
 Along this short drive, tourists will see a beautiful stream, historic buildings, forested views, and a wet weather waterfall.
 The Roaring Fork area is also home to the trailheads for the hikes to Rainbow Falls and Grotto Falls.